 Occupational therapists are trained to assist people of all ages to perform the functional tasks that normally occupy their lives.
 The occupation of childhood is to develop the skills necessary to become functional and independent adults.
 These skills include: regulation of arousal level in order to attend; refinement of sensory discrimination and processing; continual refinement and development of motor skills; development of communication skills; appropriate social interactions; language and cognitive skills; age-appropriate self care skills; and self-concept.

 ClearWater Academy utilizes skilled occupational therapists, state-of-the-art equipment, and advanced assessment tools that will provide kids and parents alike with a better understanding of existing conditions and effective treatment strategies.
-We incorporate various therapy programs through our occupational therapy partner Hands on Healing, including The Alert Program, Astronaut Training, Ready Bodies Learning Minds (RBLM), the Therapeutic Listening Program, and Aquatic Therapy.
+We incorporate various therapy programs through our occupational therapy partner Hands on Healing, including The Alert Program, Astronaut Training, Ready Bodies Learning Minds (RBLM), the Therapeutic Listening Program, and Neuronet.

-ClearWater Academy provides both individual and group occupational therapy (OT) to all the children enrolled in the Lower School.
+ClearWater Academy provides both individual and group occupational therapy (OT) to children enrolled in the Lower School.
 The Upper School receives group OT.
 These therapies are all included in tuition.
 Individual OT for an Upper School child may be arranged and contracted separately with our providers by parents/guardians as a separate parent expense and may be scheduled into the school day.
 Here are some of the great OT programs offered at ClearWater Academy.

 OT: Alert Program